kermitt2/delft/Readme.md

 > python3 nerTagger.py --dataset-type conll2003 train_eval

-To use ELMo contextual embeddings, use the parameter `--use-ELMo`.
+To use ELMo contextual embeddings, add the parameter `--use-ELMo`.
 This will slow down considerably (30 times) the first epoch of the training, then the contextual embeddings will be cached and the rest of the training will be similar to usual embeddings in term of trainng time.

 > python3 nerTagger.py --dataset-type conll2003 --use-ELMo train_eval